SERVICE_DISABLED

 Consumer Project and API State Validation

-- -Match the `consumer` project from error metadata to runtime credentials (example: workload runs under project B while engineers enabled API in project A).
+consumerproject from error metadata to runtime credentials (example: workload runs under project B while engineers enabled API in project A). - -Verify API state for the exact service endpoint (example:

 Enablement Permissions and Automation Gaps